Section 5: Vendor Responsibilities

 5.4 Equipment

 Repairs refer to the cost of repairing any equipment or purchase of parts used to repair equipment.
-Repairs will be managed as follows: The Vendor may authorize repairs up to $400.00 without consulting the Consultant and later be reimbursed.
-If the Vendor is unable to make a repair or if the cost of repair is over $400.00, he/she will contact the Regional Business Enterprise Consultant.
-After consulting with the Regional Business Enterprise Consultant, the Vendor will follow through with any recommendations.
+Repairs will be managed as follows: The vendor may authorize repairs up to $400.00 without consulting the Consultant and later be reimbursed.
+If the vendor is unable to make a repair or if the cost of repair is over $400.00, he/she will contact the Regional Business Enterprise Consultant.
+After consulting with the Regional Business Enterprise Consultant, the vendor will follow through with any recommendations.

 5.5 Reimbursement Process

 The following reimbursement process is required for equipment repairs.
-All costs associated with services rendered by the service provider must be paid in full by the Vendor before submitting a Reimbursement Request to the Division of Blind Services, Office of the Comptroller, DBS Fiscal Section.
-It is the responsibility of the Vendor to ensure that all required documents have the necessary information and statements affixed to them.
+All costs associated with services rendered by the service provider must be paid in full by the vendor before submitting a Reimbursement Request to the Division of Blind Services, Office of the Comptroller, DBS Fiscal Section.
+It is the responsibility of the vendor to ensure that all required documents have the necessary information and statements affixed to them.
 All submissions for repair reimbursements must be received by the Division of Blind Services State Office, Office of the Comptroller, DBS Fiscal Section, before an invoice reaches 60 days old.

 Submit the following completed documents to request a reimbursement:

-- An original Invoice with qualifying notation statements.
+3. An original Invoice with qualifying notation statements.
 (Copies and faxes are not accepted.)

-- Proof of payment.
+4. Proof of payment.

 E-mail Reimbursement Request System

-BEP operators are encouraged to participate in and use the E-mail Reimbursement Request System.
+BEP vendors are encouraged to participate in and use the E-mail Reimbursement Request System.
 To ensure proper processing, the E-mail Reimbursement Request Form should be completed and submitted with every request along with all required documentation.
 To reduce confusion, include the invoice number in the subject line of the E-mail when submitting a request.

 All correspondence related to reimbursement requests should be sent to the following email address: BEP.Reimbursements@dbs.fldoe.org.